tp1de/ioBroker.ems-esp/README.md

 * store km200 recordings only within defined retention period for influxdb
 * delay start of statistics by 5 minutes

-### 2.8.0 (2024-02-04)
-* influxdb adapter version >= 4.0.2 required
-* store km200 recordings only within defined retention period for influxdb
-* delay start of statistics by 5 minutes

 ### 2.7.5 (2024-02-02)
 * allow only positive deltam in config for heat demand function